hvalev/rcpyci/README.md

 ## What is in this package
 The package includes 4 main namespaces:
 `core` contains all the core functionality for creating the stimulus images and computing the classification images.
-The functions within the `core` namespace work directly with arrays representing the images or various intermediary results. `interface` is a convenience namespace which contains functions used by the user to easily create the stimuli or compute the classification images. `pipelines` is a namespace which defines how the classification images are calculated as well as functions for computing zmaps on the CI space or the stimulus parameter space. `im_ops` is a namespace which defines operations on image arrays and `utils` contains some helper functions.
+The functions within the `core` namespace work directly with arrays representing the images or various intermediary results. `interface` is a user-friendly interface which sits between `core` and the user and makes the creation of stimuli for a 2AFC task or the interpretation of results easy. `pipelines` contains pipelines which can be chained to process the results of a 2afc task.
+By default, everything is computed for each participant and condition split including the classification images and their inverse, both ways of computing zmaps -- on cis and parameter space, and caching intermediary data.
+However, a user may add additional processing pipelines to further generate useful variations of the data for analysis.
+More on that in the [custom pipeline section](#custom-processing-pipelines). `im_ops` is a namespace which defines operations on image arrays and `utils` contains some helper functions.

 __NOTE__: `infoval` is a port of the `infoval` functionality from the originl rcicr package, but it is untested.

 ## How to generate stimuli for a 2IFC task